 Estate Administration and Probate

-Louisville’s Knowledgeable Estate Administration and Probate Attorneys with over 50 years of combined legal experience.
+Louisville’s Knowledgeable Estate Administration and Probate Attorneys with over 35 years of legal experience.

 Estate Administration: Estate Administration is the process of administering and settling an individual’s estate after their death.
 An Executor or Administrator is appointed by the court to gather and manage the estate's assets, pay the estate's bills and taxes, and distribute the assets to the beneficiaries.
 Estate and Trust administration requires a certain level of expertise and knowledge, and the process can be very complicated, confusing, and stressful, especially considering that beneficiaries are already dealing with the passing of a loved one.
 Our firm can assist you in the Estate and Trust Administrative process to ensure all aspects of the Estate Plan get carried out based on the decedent's wishes if possible, whether or not they passed away with Estate Planning documents such as a Will or Trust.